GoogleChrome/developer.chrome.com/site/en/blog/cross-origin-isolated-hr-timers/index.md

 Before version 91,
 [timer resolutions](https://www.w3.org/TR/hr-time/)
-on Chrome were restricted to 5 microseconds on desktop, where [site-isolation](https://www.chromium.org/Home/chromium-security/site-isolation) is enabled, and to 100 microseconds on Android, where it's not.
+in Chrome were restricted to 5 microseconds on desktop, where [site-isolation](https://www.chromium.org/Home/chromium-security/site-isolation) is enabled, and to 100 microseconds on Android, where it's not.

-Starting from version 91,
-Chrome will be restricting the resolution of explicit [timers](https://www.w3.org/TR/hr-time/) (`performance.now()`, `performance.timeOrigin()`, and other performance APIs that expose `DOMHighResTimestamps`) to 100 microseconds across platforms.
+Starting from version 91, following a [specification change](https://github.com/w3c/hr-time/pull/93), Chrome will be restricting the resolution of explicit [timers](https://www.w3.org/TR/hr-time/) (`performance.now()`, `performance.timeOrigin()`, and other performance APIs that expose `DOMHighResTimestamps`) to 100 microseconds across platforms.